keriwheatley/w205_final_project/readme.txt

 	To test connection, type this into your local command line: psql -U postgres -d finalproject -h <public DNS from AWS>

+Notes:

+Cron task scheduler
+This application makes use of the built in Linux task scheduler called cron.
+By default, the system is set to check for new data from all configured sources each day at 1am sytem time.
+To change this behavior, switch to the user that ran the installation (w205), and type: crontab -e
+This will bring up the user's cron file in a vim editor.
+Details on how to edit this file can be found online, or by typing: man crontab
+The default file will contain an entry that begins with "0 1 * * * $(pwd)/setup/runApp.sh $(pwd)"
+This indicates that the task (that should not be changed) will be run at 0 minutes past hour 1 of every day of every week of every month of the year.
+To see a list of all cron jobs that are scheduled for a user, type: crontab -l If no jobs have been scheduled, the command will display nothing.